-When it comes to getting effective ways to declutter kids toys, it may seem overwhelming.
+Decluttering toys is overwhelming.
+There’s no sugar coating it!
 What do you keep?
 What do you donate?
 Is it really worth trying to sell?

-I am sharing my 6 easy steps for the best ways to rid your home of excess toy clutter!
+Lucky for you I have some experience with this daunting task.
+Check out my six easy steps below for the best ways to rid your home of excess toy clutter!

 1. Collect Every Toy

 I say this with every organizing project!
 Collect all the toys.
-For the majority of the play rooms I have done, I have collected all the toys and started sorting in the basement.
+For the majority of the playrooms I have organized, I collect and sort all of the toys in the basement.

 2. Group Toys Into Logical Categories

 Start grouping similar toys together.
-I like to do the following categories:
+I like to use the following categories:

 - Building Blocks